 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

 Recognized as the largest privately own home in America, George Vanderbilt’s 250 room Biltmore House sits on an 8,000 acre estate that is still owned by the family to this day.
 Ever since our first visit to the Blue Ridge Mountains in North Carolina, Biltmore Estate has been on our list of things to do in Asheville.
-Before we went to Overland Expo East, Joe and I dedicated an entire day to exploring America’s largest home in our camper van.
+Before attending the Overland Expo, Joe and I dedicated an entire day to exploring America’s largest home in our camper van.

 Spending a Day at Biltmore Estate